Help to promote turtle conservation on an island paradise

-There is also the opportunity to help restore a mangrove forest, essential for the protection of the coastline , and to assist with the development of a thriving community conservation project, working closely with the locals to protect their environment.
+In addition to the work to promote the conservation of turtles, there is also the opportunity to help restore a mangrove forest, essential for the protection of the coastline.
+Working closely within the local community you can also assist with the development of a thriving community conservation project, working closely with the locals to protect their environment.

-This is all put together against a backdrop of the beautiful island of Koh Phra Thong, an extraordinary location with crystal blue water, a snorkelerís paradise, and spectacular unspoilt sandy beaches.
+This is all put together against a backdrop of the beautiful island of Koh Phra Thong, an extraordinary location with crystal blue water, a snorkeler's paradise, and spectacular unspoilt sandy beaches.

 What will I be doing?

 The conservation centre promotes environmental awareness and provides facilities to carry out small, focused research on turtles.
 A database of species composition, habitat use and conservation status is created, and shared across the world.
 There is now an active programme running with the local population which has been so successful it has led to the formation of local conservation groups.
+This is such an important step towards the recovery of the region from the devastating after-effects of the tsunami.
 Volunteers get involved in this work and might contribute to workshops involving youth groups and university study tours.

-You fly into Phuket airport on any day of the month.
+You fly into Phuket airport on any Monday between November and April.
 Here a taxi will meet you and drive you down to the port (4 hours) where you will be met by a boat to take you over to the island.

 Accommodation and Food

-You will stay with a family in the village which gives a tremendous opportunity to interact with the incredibly warm local people and share their way of life.
+You will stay with a family in the village which gives a tremendous opportunity to interact with the warm local people and share their way of life.
+The houses are all newly built after the original village was destroyed by the tsunami.
+By living in this new and safer village location with the local people you are helping to promote the regeneration of this community.

-All meals are provided by a local resident and you will enjoy excellent freshly cooked local vegetarian dishes.
+All meals are provided by a local resident and you will enjoy excellent freshly cooked local vegetarian dishes three meals a day.

 Cost and what support is provided?